nicolocarpignoli/design-patterns-summary/README.md

   - Need of a single instance for coherence and avoid conflicts about behaviour and object state
   - Need of a single/central object used by a large set of other instances (a Logger for example); in these cases it can avoid a significant dependecy injection effort

+### Bridge
+Decoupling an interface inheritance from implementation inheritance

+* Use cases:
+  - Need of a run-time implementation binding
+  - Separate development of interfaces from implementations
+  - Need of sharing an implementation among multiple objects

+ ### Decorator
+Attach additional functionalities to objects at run-time (dynamically) with wrappers

+* Use cases:
+  - Need of additional functionalities dynamically.
+Subclassing is static so is not an option
+  - Need recursive additional functionalities

+### Proxy
+Provide a level of indirection between two objects

+* Use cases:
+  - There is a hungry-resources objects that needs to be access-controlled.
+Need of an additional layer to control and manage         better such object
+  - Instantiate such object only if client actually needs it
+  - Protect the object from unnecessary complexity
+  - ...

+### Repository
+Provide a level of indirection between logic and access to data

+* Use cases:
+  - Need of separation of concerns between the logic layer and the data access layer
+  - An additional layer lead to a better re-use of logic layer with different data(bases)
+  - An additional layer provides space for logging, security management and other functionalities used from all the different data access layers

+### Data Transfer Object (DTO)
+Provide a model of data for a better usage from the repository side

+* Use cases:
+  - Need of elaborate data with an higher level model, different from the database's one
+  - Need of compute some logic/aggregation/filtering from data raw model

 WIP

 ## License